-Toxic algae do more than just make our beaches less beautiful, it is a human health concern.
+Toxic algae is a human health concern.
 Research from Brain Chemistry Labs suggests a link between cyanobacteria, blue-green algae, and Alzheimer’s and Parkinson’s diseases.
 In 2014, 400,000 residents in Toledo, Ohio went without drinking water for three days.
 Over 100 people got sick during that time.
 10% of water-related illnesses reported between 2013 and 2014 came from harmful algal bloom contamination in Ohio drinking water.

 Here are some more facts about what happens when our water turns green:

 Toxic Algae is a threat not only to our ecosystems, but our economy, and our health.
-Learn how you can help us combat Toxic Algae and other threats to drinking water on our take action page!
+Learn how you can help us combat threats to water resources on our take action page!

 As western Lake Erie continues to be plagued by annual—and sometimes toxic—algal blooms, Ontarians and Americans are being asked to join in a social media rallying cry for urgent action to protect the lake and, along with it, drinking water for millions of people.
 People can participate in this 4th annual social media event by sharing Lake Erie stories and photos on Instagram, Twitter, and Facebook with the hashtag #WeAreLakeErie to help create a virtual wave of support for the lake to demonstrate to decision-makers the important role the lake plays in the lives of so many people.